 As shown in Figure1, to provide ubuiqitos computing service, a key pre-requisite is to interconnet the distributed computing resources, especially the large-scale computing power centers.
 One of the major characterstics and functionalities of CPN is to interconnect distributed computing power centers, so as to provide seemless services to numerous resource-demanding applications.
 In this case, the interconnection of computing power centers involves uniquitous computing power resources, and introduces a management and orchestration platform to achieve optimal resource allocation.
 However, there still exists numerous security issues of interconnection of computing power centers to address.

-First, to support some time-sensitive application scenatios such as autonomous driving, and protect the data confidentiality and user privacy at the same time, the high-efficiency secure communication between computing power centers is required to be guaranteed.
+First, to support some time-sensitive applications such as autonomous driving, and protect the data confidentiality and user privacy at the same time, the high-efficiency secure communication between computing power centers is required to be guaranteed.
 Secondly, the throughput between computing power centers will be increased to Tbps level, how to support high-throuthput and secure communication is also a issue to be addressed.
 Thirdly, the communications between computing power centers rely on some underlying protocols such as SRv6, how to gurantee the protocol security is also a key issue to consider.
 Some other important security issues include massive key distribution and management among multiple computing power centers, supply chain security, computing power resource management security, and etc.

 Recently, there are numerous study and work items focusing on computing power network or computing-aware traffic steering been initiated in several different standardization development organizations, such as ITU-T, IETF, and 3GPP.
 For example, the IETF computing-aware traffic steering (CATS) working group was charterted recently to solve the key issues of computing-aware traffic steering, including problem statement, use cases and framrwork [b-IETF CATS].